Yichuans/datasheet/content/pelican_South Africa - iSimangaliso.md

 The outstanding diversity of habitats, terrestrial, wetland, coastal and aquatic, supports a wide variety of animal species, some at the northern and many at the southern limit of their range.
 The fringing coral reefs are among the southernmost in the world.
 The lakes, swamps and shallows comprise the most productive estuarine prawn nursery and marine nursery of the South African coast.

-There are 97 species of terrestrial mammals in the Park including the internationally threatened (reintroduced) [[]{#OLE_LINK2 .anchor}]{#OLE_LINK1 .anchor}south-central black rhinoceros *Diceros bicornis minor* (CR: 13 in the Eastern Shores with 95 in the adjoining Mkusi Game Reserve), and 150 southern white rhinoceros *Ceratotherium simum simum*.
+There are 97 species of terrestrial mammals in the Park including the internationally threatened (reintroduced) <span id="OLE_LINK1" class="anchor"><span id="OLE_LINK2" class="anchor"></span></span>south-central black rhinoceros *Diceros bicornis minor* (CR: 13 in the Eastern Shores with 95 in the adjoining Mkusi Game Reserve), and 150 southern white rhinoceros *Ceratotherium simum simum*.
 The Park has the largest single populations in South Africa of hippopotamus *Hippopotamus amphibius* (VU: about 700), the endemic Natal red duiker *Cephalophus natalensis natalensis* and southern reedbuck *Redunca arudinum*.
 It also has the largest publicly protected populations in KwaZulu-Natal of the endemic Tonga red bush squirrel *Paraxerus palliatus tongensis*, greater cane rat *Thryonomys swinderianus* and four-toed elephant shrew *Petrodromus tetradactylus,* thicktailed bushbaby *Otolemur crassicaudatus*, Stairs’ white-collared monkey C*ercopithecus mitis erythrarcus* (VU), sidestriped jackal *Canis adustus*, banded mongoose *Mungus mungo*, brown hyaena, *Hyaena brunnea* and bushbuck *Tragelaphus scriptus*, The cheetah *Acinonyx jubatus* (VU) was reintroduced in 2003 and the African wild dog *Lycaon pictus* (EN) was reintroduced to neighboring Mkuzi Reserve in 2005.

 The Park is also the only protected area in KwaZulu-Natal known to have populations of nine species of bat: Eygptian fruit *Rousettus aegyptiacus,* Geoffroy's horseshoe *Rhinolophus clivosus*, Percival’s trident *Cloeotis percivali* (VU), butterfly *Glauconycteris variegatus*, Schlieffen's *Nycticeinops schlieffeni*, lesser woolly *Kerivoula lanosa,* Ansorge's freetailed *Tadarida ansorgei*, Angolan freetailed *T. condylura* and the hairy slitfaced bat *Nycteris hispida*, the last being endemic to South Africa.
 There are also two shrews, the lesser red musk shrew *Crocidura hirta* and greater dwarf shrew *Suncus lixus*, and two gerbils, bushveld *Gerbilliscus leucogaster* and highveld *G. brantsii*.
 The Park also contains populations of two other species endemic to South Africa: Hottentot golden mole *Amblysomus hottentotus* and Natal red rock hare *Pronolagus crassicaudatus*.